 Existing solutions for federated LoRA under heterogeneous ranks can be grouped into two paradigms.
 The first paradigm enforces a unified rank across all clients, which reduces flexibility and can waste resources on constrained devices~\cite{cho2024heterogeneous}.
 The second paradigm aligns heterogeneous LoRA updates into a shared subspace to enable aggregation.
 However, it tends to align all directions indiscriminately, including client-specific components that should remain private and unshared, thereby harming personalization~\cite{zhao2023aggregation}.
 Meanwhile, differential privacy (DP) is widely adopted in FL to protect private client information.
-When such structurally entangled updates are globally aligned, adding noise to the entire update could perturbs client specific components that are not meant to be shared, leading to utility loss and a privacy guarantee~\cite{wei2023personalized}.
+When such structurally entangled updates are globally aligned, adding noise to the entire update could perturb client-specific components that are not meant to be shared, leading to utility loss without delivering a meaningful privacy guarantee~\cite{wei2023personalized}.

-Motivated by these observations, we propose \textbf{S}elective \textbf{D}ecoupled \textbf{F}ederated \textbf{LoRA} (\textbf{\textit{SDFLoRA}}), which decomposes each client adapter into a shared module that captures transferable knowledge and a private module that preserves client specific adaptations.
+Motivated by these observations, we propose \textbf{S}elective \textbf{D}ecoupled \textbf{F}ederated \textbf{LoRA} (\textbf{\textit{SDFLoRA}}), which decomposes client adapter into a shared module that captures transferable knowledge and a private module that preserves client-specific adaptations.
 Only the shared module participates in selective subspace alignment and aggregation across clients, while private modules remain private and unaggregated.
-To control the rank growth induced by stacking-based aggregation, we further introduce low rank re-compression to maintain a fixed rank budget for the shared module.
+To control rank growth induced by stacking-based aggregation, we further introduce low rank re-compression to maintain a fixed rank budget for the shared module.
 This structure naturally supports privacy aware optimization by applying DP mechanisms exclusively to the shared module updates, avoiding unnecessary perturbations on local adaptations.

 Our contributions are summarized as follows: \begin{itemize} \item We propose SDFLoRA, a structure-aware federated LoRA framework that decouples each client adapter into a shared module and a private module, and performs selective subspace alignment and aggregation exclusively on the shared module.
 The shared module is further constrained by a fixed rank budget via low rank re-compression, enabling stable and efficient aggregation. \item We introduce a DP compatible optimization enabled by the decoupling, where differential privacy noise is injected only into the aggregated shareable update.
 This design avoids unnecessary perturbations on client-specific directions and leads to improved robustness under privacy constraints. \item Extensive experiments on multiple benchmarks with heterogeneous clients demonstrate that SDFLoRA outperforms representative federated LoRA baselines, particularly in achieving a superior balance between privacy protection and model performance. \end{itemize}